2025 Louisiana Legislative Update

 Act 243 – Judicial Redistricting (19th JDC)

 Summary: Reduces judicial election sections in the 19th JDC from three to two, with one at-large judgeship.
-Updates precinct references and repeals outdated 1994 law section.
+Updates precinct references and repeals outdated 1994 section.

 Effective Date: June 11, 2025